catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 ### Income

-All parish income from thanksgiving collections ('second collections'), Archdiocesan-approved special collections, fundraising and other sources as listed in the parish annual financial statement are to be deposited into the Church Account.
+All parish income from thanksgiving collections (‘second collections’), Archdiocesan-approved special collections, fundraising and other sources as listed in the parish annual financial statement are to be deposited into the Church Account.

 ### Expenditure